 Now that you know the basics of inbound marketing, I am going to give you the 4 fundamental pillars to transform your audience into satisfied customers.
 Making your product or service being discovered, used and purchased is the whole point of setting up a good inbound marketing strategy.
 Today, I am going to give you the complete inbound marketing definition.
 This is a process in 4 phases: Attract – Conversion – Closing – Delight.

 I believe that having an inbound marketing strategy well thought through should be implemented as early as possible in your entrepreneur journey.
+This is the "lean startup style".
 If you are building a startup from scratch, start think about inbound marketing now.
 If your business is more advanced, start yesterday.

 Some marketers will tell you there are 5 phases in inbound marketing.
 This 4-phase framework is not an exact science but I believe it is very complete.
 For the curious ones and impatient ones, I write at the end of the article the reason why I don’t include the 5th step in this inbound marketing definition.